ColdTrick/menu_builder/README.txt

 - Replace appearance:menu_items page with a notice or forward
 - setSelected on submenu and parent + partial selection + or subitem selected state.
 - upgrade script for menu items stored with user container instead of site
+- check for valid url on save (issues with a space in url for example)